 Fort Mackinac served as the headquarters for both Mackinac National Park and Mackinac Island State Park, so it’s fitting it serves as the headquarters for the Mackinac Parks: 125 celebration.
 Most island tours and events begin at Fort Mackinac, and the iconic fort will also host a daily “Mackinac Parks: 125” program at the fort.
 The Richard and Jane Manoogian Mackinac Art Museum, located below Fort Mackinac in beautiful Marquette Park, will host “A Day in the Park – Celebrating 125 Years of Mackinac Island State Park” in the second-floor changing gallery.
 This juried exhibition will be on display June 19 – October 11.
 The Biddle House, featuring the Mackinac Island Native American Museum, will open during the 2020 season.
 Here, you will be able to step into the home of Agatha and Edward Biddle, merchants who moved in around 1830.
 For Agatha, and other Anishnaabek and indigenous people, the 1830s were a time of critical change.
 This new exhibit, created in conjunction with tribal partners, explores that story and how it still resonates on Mackinac Island and throughout northern Michigan.
 This is a brand new experience for 2020.
 At Old Mackinac Point Lighthouse, in Mackinaw City, the public will be able to explore the second floor of the lighthouse for the first time in the storied station’s existence.
 A new gallery space and two bedrooms restored to their appearance in 1910 will tell the story of the Keeper George Marshall, his wife Maggie, and their extended family as they lived and worked at the lighthouse.

 Every celebration needs special, unique and exclusive items.
-All of the Mackinac State Historic Parks Museum Stores – the Sutler’s Store at Fort Mackinac, the Mackinac Island State Park Visitor’s Center, The Richard and Jane Manoogian Mackinac Art Museum, the Colonial Michilimackinac Visitor’s Center, the Hearthside Museum Store at Colonial Michilimackinac, Old Mackinac Point Lighthouse and Historic Mill Creek Discovery Park – will have merchandise, clothing and souvenirs for the 125th celebration, including a custom Stormy Kromer hat.
+All of the Mackinac State Historic Parks Museum Stores – the Sutler’s Store at Fort Mackinac, the Mackinac Island State Park Visitor’s Center, The Richard and Jane Manoogian Mackinac Art Museum, the Colonial Michilimackinac Visitor’s Center, the Hearthside Museum Store at Colonial Michilimackinac, Old Mackinac Point Lighthouse and Historic Mill Creek Discovery Park – will have merchandise, clothing and souvenirs for the 125th celebration.
 An update to “100 Years at Mackinac,” published in 1995, will include everything that has happened in the past 25 years, including the reopening of Old Mackinac Point Lighthouse, the opening of The Richard and Jane Manoogian Mackinac Art Museum, the construction of the Straits of Mackinac Shipwreck Museum, the addition of the Adventure Tour at Historic Mill Creek Discovery Park, the reconstruction of Fort Holmes, the addition of the Peace Garden, and the reinterpretation of the Biddle House.
 Bière de Mac Brew Works in Mackinaw City will brew a special beer in honor of the celebration, a farmhouse ale that connects to Michilimackinac with its French roots.
 An official release of the beer will happen in June.
 Ryba’s Fudge Shops, with numerous locations on Mackinac Island, will create a special fudge to celebrate.
 This should prove to be one of the more delicious aspects of the anniversary.

 Blue Cross Blue Shield of Michigan and the Richard and Jane Manoogian Foundation are the presenting sponsors of the Mackinac Parks: 125 Celebration.
 Additional support comes from Mackinac Associates.
 Mackinac State Historic Parks and Mackinac Associates thank the following organizations and businesses for financial support: